WeonhyeokChung/RegressionPythonMatrix/README.md

 I use STATA to generate data and runregression.
 Then, I run regression using Python in a matrix form.
 Then, I compare the speed and results from the python to those from STATA.

-I found that when I run fixed effect regression with 10K number of observations, I spent around 3 minutes on STATA while 21 seconds on python.
+I found that when I import dta file and run fixed effect regression with 10K number of observations, I spent around 1 minute on STATA while 20 seconds on python.
 Evnironment of my computer is the following:

 - MacBook Pro Retina (version 10.14.6 macOS Mojave)